exploratory-io/book/import/mailchimp.md

 # Import MailChimp API Data

-You can get data from MailChimp API.
-Access REST API by OAuth.
-The document of the API is [here](https://developer.mailchimp.com/documentation/mailchimp/).
+You can get your payment data from MailChimp quickly.
+You can take a look at this [official API  document](https://developer.mailchimp.com/documentation/mailchimp/).

 # Input parameters

-* Data Type - Type of data to get from the API.
+* Data Type - Select a type of MailChimp data set.
-* Start Date - Filter data created later than this.
-The default is to get all data.
+* Date Range - Select a type of date filtering.
+If you choose "After This Date", you can indicate explicit date like "2015-11-03" in "Value for Date Range".
+If you choose "Last N ~", you can indicate a positive integer in "Value for Date Range" and the data is filtered by the number and the time unit in the option.
+* Value for Date Range - If this is empty, all data is imported.
+If "Date Range" is "After This Date", this should be explicit date like "2015-11-03".
+If "Date Range" is "Last N ~", this should be a positive integer.